menandmice/micetro_docs/guides/user-manual/dns_records.rst

 SRV
   Service records are intended to provide information on available services.
 They allow multiple servers providing a similar TCP/IP-based service to be located using a single DNS query operation.

   An SRV record has four fields and a special system for naming.
 The naming system is an underscore followed by the name of the service, followed by a period, an underscore, and then the protocol (generally TCP or UDP), another dot, and then the name of the domain.
-The four fields are.
+The four fields are:

-  Priority.
+  Priority
     Used the same way as the preference number in MX records.

-  Weight.
+  Weight
     This determines the relative capacity between SRV fields with the same priority.
 Hits will be assigned proportionately by weight, allowing a powerful and a weak server to share appropriate loads.

-  Port.
+  Port
     The port of the service offered.

-  Hostname.
+  Hostname
     The name of the domain.

   Example